-Q: Where do I send applications for MAUMC Scholarships and First-Time Camper Rebates?
+Q: Where do I send applications for Michigan Area United Methodist Camping Scholarships and First-Time Camper Rebates?

-Email them to the Camp Registrar at firstname.lastname@example.org, or mail them to MAUMC, PO Box 120007, Grand Rapids, MI 49528.
-Scholarship and rebates forms must be mailed or attached to an email; they cannot be processed online or by phone.
+Email them to the Camp Registrar at firstname.lastname@example.org, or mail them to MAUMC, PO BOX 134, St Johns, MI 48879.
+Scholarship and rebate forms must be mailed or attached to an email; they cannot be processed online or by phone.

 Q: What if I still need additional financial help?

-Q: Can siblings use the instant rebate for his or her sibling as a first-time camper?
+Q: Can a sibling use the instant rebate for his or her sibling as a first-time camper?

 A: Yes.
 Your returning camper can invite a sibling who hasn’t attended before, and both will get the same rebate that the first-time camper earns.